ahtee/mozart-web/README.md

 # Mozart

 Find more information about [Mozart container orchestration](https://github.com/zbblanton/Mozart) tool.
+The informational site is built in [ReactJS](https://github.com/facebook/react) and uses tools like NodeJS and Babel for the http web server and for code linting.

 ## Installing